dotnet/EntityFramework.Docs/entity-framework/core/change-tracking/relationship-changes.md

 ### Fixup by query

 Fixup first occurs when entities are queried from the database.
-The database has only foreign key values, so when EF creates an entity instance from the database it uses the foreign key values to set reference navigations and add entities to collection navigations as appropriate.
+The database has only foreign key values, so when EF Core creates an entity instance from the database it uses the foreign key values to set reference navigations and add entities to collection navigations as appropriate.
 For example, consider a query for blogs and its associated posts and assets:

 <!--
         using var context = new BlogsContext();